-Detailed discussion of the potential real estate requirements can be found in the Real Estate Report (Appendix F).
-Real estate (LERRD) requirements for the floodwall include permanent and temporary easements.
-The project will impact approximately 8 identified properties, the majority of which are owned by the City of New Haven or the CT Department of Transportation.
+Detailed discussion of the real estate requirements can be found in the Real Estate Report (Appendix F).
+LERRD requirements for the floodwall include permanent and temporary easements.
+The project will impact approximately 7 identified properties, all of which are owned by the City of New Haven or the CT Department of Transportation.
+No privately-owned real estate will be required for this project.